AF Divisional News

 Formatting of Documents

-Circuit Civil Division "AF" DOES participate in Judicial E-service (from court to counsel only) IF all parties are represented by counsel and have a valid e-mail address.
-When submitting a proposed Order and Judgment to our office (please submit via U.S. regular mail) for Judge Artau's signature (IF all parties are represented by counsel and have a valid e-mail address), you DO NOT have to submit conforming copies or self-addressed stamped envelopes, as the Judicial Assistant will e-mail the signed Order/Judgment back to counsel.
+Circuit Civil Division "AF" DOES participate in Judicial E-service (from court to counsel ONLY), IF all parties are represented by counsel and have a valid e-mail address.
+When submitting a proposed Order and Judgment to our office (please submit electronically) for Judge Kastrenakes' signature (IF all parties are represented by counsel and have a valid e-mail address), you DO NOT have to submit conforming copies, as the Judicial Assistant will e-mail the signed Order/Judgment back to counsels.

 Important e-service information: In accordance with the 15th Judicial Circuit's Administrative Order 2.310, please ensure that primary and secondary email addresses are registered with Court Administration at via online services.